 1 medium carrot, peeled

 1/2 tsp garlic powder

 Shred the first three ingredients, then put in a blender and fill with water.
 Blend until they are in small pieces, then strain out in a cheesecloth, squeezing out as much water as possible.
+Alternatively, you can shred everything using your food processor, then remove it to a bowl to place the blade attachment in the bowl, and process everything until in small pieces.
+Transfer to a cheese cloth or paper-towel lined colander/sieve, then squeeze out as much liquid as you can.
 Put into a bowl and stir in the remaining ingredients.
 Refrigerate at least 12 hours before serving.

 Veronica’s Garlic Salad

 1 head of cabbage

 2 carrots, peeled

 2 cups real mayonnaise*